pingidentity/pingidentity-devops-getting-started/docs/getting-started/QUICKSTART.md

 stopped and re-started keeping the last known state.

 In the example above, the image is first pulled down from Docker Hub and cached in your local docker registry.
-The container then run, followed by some helper commands to checkout the logs.
+The container is then started, followed by some sample commands to view the application logs.

 To see the status of your container (notice the ``health`` status) you can use the example below: